tomerd/scala-xmpp/readme.md

 ***************************************************************************************

-This project is still work in progress. if you are interested in contributing, have comments or want to share how you use it please touch base via github
+This project is work in progress. if you are interested in contributing, have comments or want to share how you are using it please touch base via github

 ***************************************************************************************